 My journey around the Cliff Walk began over 40 years ago when I first visited Prouts Neck.
-I was struck by its majestic beauty, light and meditative sounds; and, most importantly, by its mercurial nature.
-It was and is a different walk each hour of the day and in every season of the year.
-Also, while the colors, weather, flora, fauna and atmosphere are ever changing, there are various seminal locations along the path, despite their familiarity, that literally take my breath away, each and every time I reach them.
+I was struck by the path’s majestic beauty, light and meditative sounds; and, most importantly, by its mercurial nature.
+It is a different experience each hour of the day and in every season of the year.
+While the colors, weather and atmosphere are ever changing, there are seminal locations along the path, despite their familiarity, that take my breath away every time I reach them.

-Mapping the Cliff Walk has been a project that I have been imagining for nearly ten years.
-It has been in full production mode for the past two.
-Walking the path most days while in Maine, I gather images, colors, sounds and locations.
-I draw, sketch, record and take pictures along the way.
-GPS technology on my I-phone and Google Earth satellite technology accurately map locations where I have worked.
-Utilizing these digital tools and my computer, I see things in new ways back in my studio.
-Poring over the available maps of the Cliff Walk has made me realize that this path is not only part of our present experience, it has been a part of the region’s history and art history for many generations.
+Mapping the Cliff Walk is a project that I have imagined for ten years.
+Hiking the path most days while in Maine, I gather images, colors and locations.
+I draw, sketch and take pictures along the way.
+GPS on my phone and satellite technology accurately map locations where I have paused to look.
+Utilizing these digital tools, I see things in new ways back in my studio.
+Available maps of the Cliff Walk have made me realize that this path is not only part of our present experience, but it has also been a part of the region’s history and art history for many generations.